Mukulsingh27/threads-lite/README.md

 ## Description

-This is a small scale Node + React application that uses Apollo Client for GraphQL and React Router for routing.
+This small-scale Node + React application uses Apollo Client for GraphQL and React Router for routing.
 The application is styled using SCSS.
 The application is deployed on Vercel.

 ## Tech Stack

 1. **Node.js**
-    - Description: The backbone of our application, Node.js handles requests from the frontend, processes them, and sends back responses.
+    - Description: Fueling the Backend Engine, Node.js handles requests, processes data, and orchestrates the communication flow with efficiency.
     - Modules Used: Express, Mongoose, JWT, dotenv, and more.
 2. **Apollo Server**
     - Description: A community-driven GraphQL server that seamlessly works with any GraphQL schema and can be deployed in any environment.